Nozbe/NoOffice.org/_book/holiday.md

 * TOC
 {:toc}

-> Those who think money can't buy happiness just don't know where to shop… People would be happier and healthier if they took more time off and spent it with their family and friends, yet America has long been heading in the opposite direction.\\
+> "Those who think money can't buy happiness just don't know where to shop… People would be happier and healthier if they took more time off and spent it with their family and friends, yet America has long been heading in the opposite direction."\\
-> - Jonathan Haidt[^1]
+> Jonathan Haidt[^1]

 ## To work better, take time off more!